xzegga/AuthBase/README.md

 migrations and schema management.
 Changes or additions to the application data models will require the database be updated with the new tables and fields.
-Additionally, ensure that any new models are imported into the consolidated models file at `tlinks.models`.
+Additionally, ensure that any new models are imported into the consolidated models file at `main.models`.
 To generate a migration file based on the current set of models run the following command:

     $ alembic revision --autogenerate -m "<a description of what was modified>"